Baggy History, Family Crest & Coats of Arms

 Early Origins of the Baggy family

 The surname Baggy was first found in Norfolk, at Gaywood, a parish, in the union and hundred of Freebridge-Lynn.
 "Gaywood Hall, the seat of Richard Bagge, Esq., occupies the site of a palace erected by John Grey, Bishop of Norwich; and part of the moat by which the old building was surrounded is still remaining."

 Early History of the Baggy family

-Another 227 words (16 lines of text) covering the years 1560, 1625, 1800, 1600 and 1860 are included under the topic Early Baggy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baggy research.
+Another 114 words (8 lines of text) covering the years 1560, 1625, 1800, 1600 and 1860 are included under the topic Early Baggy History in all our PDF Extended History products and printed products wherever possible.

 Baggy Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Baggy has undergone many spelling variations, including Bagg, Bag, Bagge, Beag, Baigg, Baggey, Baggy and many more.